thomas-xza/COMP16321_python_game/README.md

 I have built something less monolithic to 1 file, which only updates on the clock, and with a more sane data structure.

-##  Overlaid finite state machine - how it work
+##  Overlaid finite state machines - how they work

 See `docs/state_diagram.svg` for a diagram of the finite state machine.

+There is 1 main finite state machine, state changes being queue in `transitions.py` by keyboard input, and being further traversed by clock ticks in `definitions.py`, which takes actions on different states. `presentations.py` is oriented around the presentation of different states.

 Some things to note about it: